 Unfortunately, cumin tea isn’t the most delicious of beverages.
 The earthy spice is great in things like tacos and curries, but in tea, it’s just not very pleasant.
 But, hey, desperate times call for desperate measures.

-If you want to try to induce labor by drinking cumin tea, here’s how to prepare it:
+If you want to try cumin tea to induce labor, here’s how to prepare it:

 And here are some tips on making cumin tea: